Circuit breaker replacement schedule

 Electrical

-The answer to 'circuit breaker replacement schedule' is that circuit breakers should be replaced every 20-25 years, or sooner if they are damaged or not functioning properly.
-Circuit breakers are essential for protecting your home's electrical system and preventing fires, so it's important to keep them in good working condition.
+The answer to 'circuit breaker replacement schedule' is that most electrical experts recommend replacing circuit breakers every 20-30 years, or sooner if they show signs of wear or damage.
+Circuit breakers are essential safety devices that protect your home's electrical system, and keeping them in good working order is crucial.
+Over time, the internal components can degrade, increasing the risk of failure or malfunction.

 Step-by-Step Guide